lukefwilson/GraphicObjects/README.md

 GObjects are designed with 2d games in mind.
 They have `xVel`ocity and `yVel`ocity fields, and convenience functions for moving them.

+This library was built to teach object oriented programming at [StreetCode Academy](http://www.liveinpeace.org/streetcode-academy/).

 1. [Download the .zip](https://github.com/lukefwilson/GraphicObjects/raw/master/distribution/GraphicObjects-1/download/GraphicObjects.zip)